-- a) 400 m2 in area, measured at ceiling level, or - b) 30 m in either length or width.
+- a) 400 m in area, measured at ceiling level, - b) 30 m in either length or width.

 This requirement does not apply where the ceiling space is a separate firecell.
-In

-- risk group CA only, subdivision may be substituted for detection in accordance with NZS 4512. - 4.15.7 The fire separations used for subdivision shall have an FRR in accordance with Paragraph 2.3 and shall extend from the ceiling to the underside of the external roof cladding or floor above.
-Any gaps shall be fire stopped as specified in Paragraph 4.4. - 4.15.8 If openings in the fire separations are required for service access or any other reason, they shall be fitted with fire resisting closures.
+In risk group CA only, subdivision may be risk group CA only, subdivision may be substituted for detection in accordance with NZS 4512.

+4.15.7 The fire separations used for subdivision shall have an FRR in accordance with Paragraph 2.3 and shall extend from the ceiling to the underside of the external roof cladding or floor above.
+Any gaps shall be fire stopped as specified in Paragraph 4.4.

+4.15.8 If openings in the fire separations are required for service access or any other reason, they shall be fitted with fire resisting closures.
 Gaps around service penetrations shall be fire stopped.